Epic swims: Dressel, McKeon take place among Olympic greats

 France's Florent Manaudou repeated as the Olympic silver medalist in 21.55, followed by Brazil's Bruno Fratus in 21.57.

 At the age of 32, Fratus felt like a winner.
-He missed out on a medal at the 2012 London Olympics by just two-hundredths of a second, and finished a disappointing sixth in his home country games at Rio de Janeiro five years ago.
+He missed out on a medal at the 2012 London Olympics by just two-hundredths of a second, and came up short again five years ago in his home country.

-Waiting to get his bronze, he bent down to kiss the medal podium.

 “I got myself an Olympic medal,” Fratus said.
 “Nine years late, in my opinion, but I got it.
 I can have some peace of mind.”